viperleed/viperleed/doc/content/calc/files/input/displacements.rst

 DISPLACEMENTS
 =============

-The DISPLACEMENTS file defines the variations of geometry, vibration amplitudes, and element concentrations that should be considered in the search.
-In other words, the DISPLACEMENTS file defines the parameter space for the search.
+The DISPLACEMENTS file defines the types and ranges of of geometry, vibration amplitudes, and element concentrations that are varied in the search, error calculation and superpos calculation.
+In other words, the DISPLACEMENTS file defines the parameter space that can be sampled in tensor-LEED based calculations.

+The file can contain multiple

+If multiple search blocks are provided,
+Any subsequent search will use the result of the previous block as a starting point for the

+Additionally, an initial offset from the reference calculation structure can be specified using an `== OFFSETS` block at the top of the file.
+This offset will be applied before the first search block and will serve as the starting point for the first optimization.

 The file is split into three main blocks: Geometry, Vibrations, and Occupations.
 The blocks are delimited by lines starting with an equals